evilmint/aws-openapi-lint/README.md

 - CORS rules allow all verbs mentioned in the path
 - CORS rules are present
 - amazon integration is present
-- path param present in `requestParameters` is not used in path parameters and vice-versa
+- path parameters present in `requestParameters` are not used in the direct path parameters and vice-versa

 # Roadmap